Josh Rojas Player Props: Diamondbacks vs. Dodgers

 Josh Rojas At The Plate (2022)

-- Among the qualifying hitters in MLB action last year, he ranked 44th in batting average, 33rd in on-base percentage, and 99th in slugging.
+- Among the qualified batters in MLB action last season, his batting average ranked 44th, his on-base percentage ranked 33rd, and he was 99th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.